 Alan is at the forefront of debate over the connection and communication between science and publics.
 As an author, researcher and policy adviser in Australia and Britain he has studied the ways science and technology shape our everyday lives for more than 20 years.

-Current and recent external positions:
+Current and recent external positions and awards:

 Honorary Visiting Professor, Centre for Biomedicine and Society, Brunel University, London.
 (2011-2015)